-At The Bath Independent Literature Festival 2015, we hosted a panel discussion called “How to Win a Novel Award”.
-Inaugural winner & debut novelist Joanna Barnard (Precocious, Ebury Press), literary consultant Dionne McCulloch & literary agent Juliet Mushens talked with Bath Novel Award founder Caroline Ambrose about what makes a manuscript rise up through the entry pile.
+At the 20th The Bath Independent Literature Festival we hosted a panel discussion called “How to Win a Novel Award”.
+Inaugural winner & debut novelist Joanna Barnard (Precocious, Ebury Press), editor Dionne McCulloch & literary agent Juliet Mushens talked with Bath Novel Award founder Caroline Ambrose about what makes a manuscript rise up through the entry pile.
 Here’s what everybody had to say…

 CA: Joanna, as our inaugural winner you’re the best qualified to say how to win a novel award.
 How and why did you submit your manuscript to us?